cyberrage-ananymus/Cyber-Defense-Shield/README.md

 is a different, much riskier feature than a monitoring loop that just watches and alerts.

+### Previewing changes with --dry-run

+Every state-changing action available from the interactive menu - firewall rules, SSH/sudo hardening, sysctls, service disabling, `apt-get upgrade` - can be previewed instead of applied:

+sudo python3 main.py --dry-run

+Detection and reporting run completely normally under `--dry-run`; only the mutating operations are simulated.
+Each one prints exactly what it would have run (or, for SSH/sudo hardening, validates the proposed config against a temporary file with `sshd -t`/`visudo -c` and tells you whether it would pass, without ever touching the real files).
+Nothing under `--dry-run` restarts a service, writes to `/etc`, or changes a sysctl.
+Combine with `--daemon` if you want to test a fresh deployment end-to-end before trusting it with real changes.

 ### Running as a systemd service

 A ready-to-use unit file is included: `cyber-defense-shield.service`.